hannahbazin/mphil-project/README.md

 # mphil-project

-This page shows the code I am writing for my MPhil project on the topic of brown adipocyte differentiation.
+This is the code for my MPhil project on brown adipocyte differentiation.